|

 and the Hanging Church

-In Old
+In

-to the museum and the Citadel, our guides take us to this neighborhood.
+Following our visits to the museum and the Citadel, our guides

-The Ben Ezra synagogue
+The Ben Ezra

-is the oldest synagogue in Cairo.
-Legend says it dates back to the time
+synagogue is the oldest synagogue in Cairo.
+Legend says it

 Near

-it, the Hanging Church (shown in this photo) is an ancient Coptic Christian
+it, the Hanging Church (shown in this photo) is an ancient

-church.
-It is called the Hanging Church because it sits on a more ancient
+Coptic Christian church.
+It is called the Hanging Church because

-foundation.
-This photo shows a grouping of pillars inside the sanctuary
+it sits on a more ancient foundation.
+This photo shows a grouping

-the Coptic church was started by St. Mark.
+12 apostles.
+According to oral history, the Coptic church was started by St. Mark.

-Researchers using
+Researchers

-the Rosetta Stone to decipher Egyptian hieroglyphics
+using the Rosetta Stone to decipher

-determined that the modern-day language used for readings in the Coptic
+Egyptian hieroglyphics determined that the modern-day language

-church today is still the language of the Pharaohs, only now it is written
+of the Pharaohs, only now it is written in Greek.
+That discovery

-in Greek.
-That discovery has allowed linguists to determine how the
+has allowed linguists to determine how the language of the

-language of the hieroglyphics should be pronounced.
+hieroglyphics should be pronounced.

 Dinner